March 19th, 2010

 Editors Note: This is the first in an eight part series discussing past seminars at our school.
-The videos can be found in our multimedia archive.
-The series can be found under the video tag.
+The entire series can be found under the video category.

 We’ve been fortunate to host Peter Bernath Sensei several times over the years, most recently in January 2009.
 It really is a privilege to observe his technique; our students are always grateful when he visits.
 The videos and pictures below were taken from our seminar in March 1996.
 Don’t worry if the location seems unfamiliar—at this point in our history we were training in a dance studio in the Mandarin area.
 We’ve come a long way since then!